 - Cut chicken into tiny bite sized pieces

-- Heat olive oil in skillet, add chicken, and cook for 5-7 minutes while stirring occasionally until browned on both sides
+- Heat olive oil in dutch oven, add chicken, and cook for 5-7 minutes while stirring occasionally until browned on both sides

 - Add carrots and celery and cook for 3-4 additional minutes